geonnave/blog/content/posts/browsemian-rhapsody.md

 ## Author: Webie Mercury

 ```
-is this web design?
+is this a web design?
 is this a stylesheet?
-caught in a web browser
+caught in a website
-no escape from javascript
+no escape from the javascript

 open emacs
 look up to the chars and see
-it's just a null var, it has no value of it
+it's just a null var, it has no value in it
 because it's easy run, easy burn
-error high, so slow
+error high, very slow
 any way the RAM blows, doesn't really matter to me, to me

 mama, just killed the DOM
-put content in the <head>
+put the content in the <head>
 wrote a script, outside the tag
 mama, the web has just begun
 but now I've gone and coded it all wrong

 mama, ooh
 didn't mean to make it crash
-if I don't fix this memory leak tomorrow
+if I don't fix this undefined tomorrow
 carry on, carry on, the app doesn't really matters...

 too late, deadline has come